VishMenon23/Chord-Classification-with-CNN/README.md

 - `Image_Folder/`: Stores the generated spectrogram images from the audio files.
 - `Scale_Recognition.ipynb`: Jupyter notebook with the full implementation.

-## Results

-The CNN model achieves an accuracy of approximately X% on the validation set and Y% on the test set, demonstrating its effectiveness in classifying major and minor chords.

 ## Conclusion